sunzid02/Finder/readme.md

 longitude), Date of Birth and Gender
 2. Upload single profile photo
 3. Login panel with email and password
-4. See other user list (in a table or any other simplified view) around ​ 5 KM ​ (Using geolocation distance driven query)
+4. See other user list (in a table or any other simplified view) around ​ 5 KM
 5. Show user Name, image, distance, gender and age in user list
 6. A like and dislike button for each user.
 Keep like and dislike mapping in database.
-7. Mutual like indication - Show a popup with a message (It's a Match!) if user like one person and the liked person previously likes him. (​ Use Case:​ Consider two user - ​ ‘A’ ​ and ‘ ​ B’​ .
-User ‘ ​ A’ ​ logged in and likes ​ ‘B’s ​ profile.
-Once ​ ‘B’ ​ logged in and likes ​ ‘A’s ​ profile - a simple popup will be invoked with the message.)
+7. Mutual like indication - Show a popup with a message (It's a Match!) if user like one person and the liked person previously likes him.